AI Interview Assistant ROI 2026: Enterprise Framework

 TL;DR

-If you’re a head of talent acquisition, chief people officer, or recruitment-ops leader evaluating AI interview assistants for your org, the question isn’t whether the category works — there’s enough deployed at scale that the answer is settled.
+If you’re a head of talent acquisition, chief people officer, or recruitment-ops leader evaluating AI interview assistants for your org, the question is not whether a polished demo looks useful.
 The question is what ROI you can realistically expect for your org and how to model it before you sign a contract.

 This post is a framework.
 It’s not a vendor pitch.
 We build candidate-facing tools at OphyAI — recruiter-side platforms (HireVue, Sapia, Modern Hire, BrightHire) are a separate product category, and we name them where appropriate.